A New York Times Bestseller

 Le informazioni nella sezione "Riassunto" possono far riferimento a edizioni diverse di questo titolo.

 Robin Wall Kimmerer is a mother, scientist, decorated professor, and enrolled member of the Citizen Potawatomi Nation.
-She is the author of Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teaching of Plants and Gathering Moss: A Natural and Cultural History of Mosses.
+She is the author of the New York Times bestselling collection of essays Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants as well as Gathering Moss: A Natural and Cultural History of Mosses.
+Kimmerer is a 2022 MacArthur Fellow.
 She lives in Syracuse, New York, where she is a SUNY Distinguished Teaching Professor of Environmental Biology, and the founder and director of the Center for Native Peoples and the Environment.

 Le informazioni nella sezione "Su questo libro" possono far riferimento a edizioni diverse di questo titolo.